 Don’t Wait Too Long

 When you have decided that a claim is justified, don’t wait too long to file.
 Every insurance company and each state have different rules, so make sure you know the statute of limitations in your area.
+By contacting T.S.
+Peck, they would be happy to assist you and provide all the necessary information you needed.
 If you wait too long to file, your claim may be denied.

 Once you’ve filed a claim, an insurance adjuster will visit your home.
 Adjusters go through a rigorous insurance adjuster course so that they can accurately assess the damage and determine how much the insurance company will pay for your losses.
 Some adjusters are employed by the insurance company and some work independently, but the insurance adjuster course can accommodate each type of adjuster.